 Ark-Valley Humane Society

-Emy Luebbering is Ark-Valley Humane Society outreach coordinator.
+Emy Luebbering is outreach manager at Ark-Valley Humane Society.